 The “GP” Wide-Tread: 1929

-1929, a row-crop tractor enters the market.
-It is the first Deere tractor with a tricycle front to fit between two crop rows, and rear axle wide enough so wheels can straddle two rows.
-This allowed farmers to use a ride on tractor to perform with twice the width, covering two rows at once.
+In 1929, a row-crop tractor enters the market.
+It is the first John Deere tractor with a tricycle front to fit between two crop rows, and rear axle wide enough so wheels can straddle two rows.
+This allowed farmers to use a ride-on tractor to perform with twice the width, covering two rows at once.

-1953 The Model 70 is launched as the largest row-crop tractor to date.
-Initially available with gasoline, all-fuel, or LP-gas engine, it will become the first diesel row-crop tractor.
+In 1953, the Model 70 is launched as the largest row-crop tractor to date.
+Initially available with a gasoline, all-fuel, or LP-gas engine, it will become the first diesel row-crop tractor.